Data management plan (DMP)

 Requirements from funders

 An increasing number of research funders, both national and international, have requirements for data management plans for the projects that they fund.
-It is common that the DMP-template provided by funders focus on the so called FAIR-principles for data management.
+In many cases the funder will provide a template, often building on the guidelines from Science Europe.
+Some templates focus on the so called FAIR-principles for data management.

 Swedish funders

-Project with funding from the Swedish Research Council (VR) from 2019 and onwards are required to write a DMP.
-The administrating organisation (Uppsala University) must confirm that a data management plan is in place when the project starts, and also that the plan will be maintained.
+Projects with funding from the Swedish Research Council (VR) are required to write a DMP.
+The administrating organisation (Uppsala University) must confirm that a data management plan is in place when the project starts.
 The DMP should not be sent to VR, but the head of responsible department must verify that a DMP exists before the project is approved in Prisma.
 For certain targeted calls a DMP is required at the time of application.

 Formas also has a requirement for a data management plan for projects that receive funding.
 The DMP should not be sent to Formas, but must be delivered upon request.